tdjastrzebski/Vincenty-Excel/README.md

 ## Feedback

+Finally, if you find this tool useful please give it a star.
+This way others will be able to find it more easily.
-Do not hesitate to rate this repo and/or leave comments/suggestions if you find my work useful.
+Do not hesitate leave comments/suggestions.